K4L1B3/8-figure-agency/README.md

   - Message formatting
   - Error handling
   - Integration testing

+**n8n Workflow File**

+If you want to import the full n8n workflow into your n8n instance, the workflow JSON is included at `docs/n8n_integration/8figure.json` — you can import this file directly in n8n (Menu → Import → Workflow) to load the entire pre-configured flow and nodes.

 For detailed technical information about:
 - Setting up the Next.js project and its components, refer to `docs/SETUP.md`